vim-advent-calendar/ideas/dylnmc-operator-pending.md

 of the line, go to the beginning of the line).
 The relevant motions are [:help
 $][help-dollar] and [:help 0][help-0].

-Now we can do things like `"+yal` to yank the line (without the newline the end) into the system clipboard.
+Now we can do things like `"+yal` to yank the line (without the newline at the end) into the system clipboard.
 Or we can use `val` to select the current line sans the newline at the end.

 #### Text Object *inner-document*

-Suppose we wanted to make a text object that selected the entire document we're currently working in, since it might be annoying to have to use something like `ggcG`--or, [more philosophically][ggvgc], `ggVGc`.
-Well, we know that we can describe this action with a text object and give it a name, so let's do just that for `id`, or **inner-document**.
+Suppose we wanted to make a text object that selected the entire document we're currently working in, since it might be annoying to have to use something like `ggcG`--or, [more philosophically, `ggVGc`][ggvgc].
+Well, we know that we can describe this operator with a text object and give it a name, so let's do just that for `id`, or **inner-document**.

 How do we achieve this?
 We know that we will need to move to the end of the